Choosing the Right Solar Charge Controller/Regulator

 Why do you need a solar charge controller

 A solar charge controller (frequently called regulator) is similar to a regular battery charger, i.e. it regulates the current flowing from the solar panel into the battery bank to avoid overcharging the batteries.
+(If you don't need to understand the why's, scroll to the end for a simple flow chart).
 As with a regular quality battery charger, various battery types are accommodated, the absorption voltage, float voltage can be selectable and sometimes the time periods and/or the tail current are also selectable.
 They are especially suited for lithium-iron-phosphate batteries as once fully charged the controller then stays at the set float or holding voltage of around 13.6V (3.4V per cell) for the remainder of the day.

 The most common charge profile is the same basic sequence used on a quality mains charger, i.e. bulk mode > absorption mode > float mode.
 Entry into bulk charge mode occurs at: